-- Pull your vehicle safely over to the side of the road, out of traffic.
+- 1. Pull your vehicle safely over to the side of the road, out of traffic.
 Apply the parking brake and move the gearshift lever to NEUTRAL (manual) or PARK (automatic).
 DO NOT STOP THE ENGINE. - 2.
-Turn off the air conditioning and, after opening all the windows, turn the heater on to maximum hot and the fan to its highest speed.
+Turn off the air conditioning and, after opening all the windows, turn the heater on to maximum hot and the fan to its highest speed, and exit the vehicle.
 The heater core in your vehicle is just like a miniature engine radiator and will provide an extra cooling surface to help reduce engine temperature.